Find out what you should do if you’re arriving late at night during Welcome Weekend or after it has ended.

 If you have booked coach travel to the University to arrive after 6pm, a student helper will tell you where to get your keys.
 If you’re renting privately, check where the coach stops so you can plan your journey.

-If you’re lost or have any difficulties, you can go to 24-hour receptions at York House or East Slope residences on campus, or Stanmer Court next to Falmer Station.
+If you’re lost or have any difficulties, you can go to 24-hour receptions at Bramber House or East Slope residences on campus, or Stanmer Court next to Falmer Station.

 Arriving after Welcome Weekend

-To guarantee your housing, you must notify the Housing Office if you are planning to arrive to your accommodation after Saturday 17 September 2022.
-You will still be charged for your room from 17 September.
-We will only hold your room until Friday 14 October 2022.
+To guarantee your housing, you must notify the Housing Office if you are planning to arrive ater your formal move in date for your accommodation.

 If you are yet to take up your accommodation, let Housing Services know you will be arriving as soon as possible.
 It’s important to tell them when you expect to arrive so your room is not allocated to another student.
 Housing Services can also tell you where to collect your key.